reality66/cart66-cloud-wp/readme.txt

 = 1.0.2 - 11/27/2012 =

-- Fixing problem where SSL verification would fail on some servers preventing successful api communication
+- Fixing problem where SSL verification would fail on some servers preventing successful API communication

 = 1.0.1 - 11/26/2012 =